 But, if you use these few tips about keywords, you’ll get an edge up on the competition:

 - Perform keyword research: Depending on your niche or locale, some keywords might be more competitive than others.
 Perform keyword research to see which ones are less competitive and start by trying to rank for those.
 Consider less competitive long-tail keywords.
 Long-tail keywords typically have less search volume but yield better results in conversions.
+Also don’t get wrapped up in competition vs. volume, focus on those most likely to bring tou conversions.

 - Mix your keywords in: Sprinkle 4–5 keywords or phrases into your project descriptions and throughout your website copy, making sure they emphasize your expertise and address your current clients.
 Please don’t overdo it!
 This is called keyword stuffing and is a no-no with search engines.
 Let your keywords fit naturally.